Kuper-Tech/sbmt-outbox/README.md

 ### Inbox pattern

-The database migration will be the same as described at the Outbox pattern.
+The database migration will be the same as described in the Outbox pattern.

 ```ruby
 # app/models/my_inbox_item.rb